yuval-klotho/klotho-helpers/README.md

 Lets you easily switch your pulumi login creds.
 Useful if you have access to both a personal account and a team account.

+## pulumi-nuke

+`pulumi down`s a stack, and optionally `rm`s it, without you having to actually have the stack locally.
+You just give it a fully qualified stack name, and it does the rest.

+As a convenience, you can even just give it the URL to the ack at app.pululmi.com.

 [1]: https://github.com/klothoplatform/klotho